XenOriginal/XiaoMi-Ruby-15.6-UMA-only/README.md

 2. Realtek SD Card Reader

     You can passthrough it to VirtualMachine, because it's a USB device!

-3. Use Opencore to launch Windows.
-You can press CTRL+Enter and CTRL+Index to set default boot device in the picker.
-And Boot Windows by using F12 on MI Logo.

 ## Generate your own SMbios